 Measured is committed to helping brands figure out measurement for continuous data-driven growth, which requires adapting to inevitable and frequent changes that affect our environment.

 Things happen fast.
-Webinars that take two months of planning are no longer relevant and, if we’re being honest, nobody attends for the polished presentations or sales pitch bookends that have become the standard - people show up for useful insight.
+Webinars that take two months of planning are no longer relevant, and, if we’re being honest, nobody attends for the polished presentations or sales pitch bookends that have become the standard - people show up for useful insight.

 In that spirit, we’ve created the Incrementality Insights series.
-About once a month we’ll conduct a live discussion on a topic you’ve been asking about, led by subject matter experts and drawing on knowledge we’ve uncovered working with ecommerce and media platforms, technology partners, and across our portfolio of brands.
+About once a month, we’ll conduct a live discussion on a topic you’ve been asking about, led by subject matter experts and drawing on the knowledge we’ve uncovered working with ecommerce and media platforms, technology partners, and across our portfolio of brands.

 Last week, we tackled the topic of geo experimentation.
 As user-level tracking and multi-touch attribution are laid to rest, experimentation anchored on 1st party data is the future-proof approach for marketing measurement - and geo-matched market testing is a near-universal approach for measuring incrementality on most media channels, especially for prospecting tactics.

 Geo experiments don’t require user-level data, but they can still reveal the incremental contribution of media to any metric that can be collected at the geo level.
 We’ve heard from some brands that Facebook reps have even recommended running geo-tests to validate results while they work to stabilize reporting after the ripple effects of iOS 14.5 and ATT.

 In short, it’s a good time to get to know geo.
 Watch the video and access the slides from last week for an overview of the methodology, a live demo of geo-experiment design, and a case study showing how one brand used geo-testing to reveal scale potential of YouTube prospecting (they doubled their spend while maintaining target ROAS).